breakside/JSKit/Documentation/Code/UIKit/WebAppOrganization.md

 ![Workspace Folders](WebAppOrganization/Workspace@2x.png)

-- `package-lock.json` and `node_modules/` are created by `npm install` and are related to how node.js manages intalled modules.
+- `package-lock.json` and `node_modules/` are created by `npm install` and are related to how node.js manages installed modules.
 - `.gitignore` is created by `jskit init` with defaults for items that should be ignored by `git`
 - `.jshintrc` is created by `jskit init` to include a list of globals that